jestjs/jest/CONTRIBUTING.md

     python --version
     ```

-1. Make sure you have a compatible version of `node` installed (As of October 25th 2019, `v12.x` is recommended).
+1. Make sure you have a compatible version of `node` installed (As of April 14th 2021, `v14.x` is recommended).

     ```sh
     node -v